Light Hardwood Floors or Dark Hardwood Floors? Which is Best?

 If you have a pet with dark fur, having a dark hardwood floor is a bonus.
 However, the dark side is not for everyone.

 There are some valid reasons to steer clear of darker floors that you must consider.
 The big question people ask is...

 Do Dark Hardwood Floors Show More Dirt?

-Do Dark Floors Make a Room Darker?
+Do Dark Hardwood Floors Make a Room Darker?

 It's best to avoid using darker shades in small rooms with little light, or else the space will seem smaller than it is.

-Are Dark Wood Floors Timeless?
+Are Dark Hardwood Floors Timeless?